unofficial-sendoh/other_template/_posts/2018-5-2-Up-&-Running-of-Image-Data-Analysis-Using-Numpy-&-OpenCV-Part-1.md

 `(1079, 1293, 3)`

-Now as we said, a host variable , well this name is not traditionally use but i refer it because it behaves.
-It just hold the True or False value and nothing else.
+Now as we said, a host variable , well this name is not traditionally used but i refer it because it behaves.
+It just hold the True value and nothing else.
 So, if we see the `shape` of both `low_pixel` and `pic` , we'll find that both have the same `shape`.

 ```python
 print(pic.shape)